 While sweepstakes scammers love to get their hands on lists of people who enter sweepstakes, they will also be perfectly happy to take the chance that someone who doesn't enter sweepstakes might respond to their scam.

 In fact, those people might be less savvy about the warning signs of sweepstakes scams, making them easier targets.
 So scammers might buy email lists from any type of company, not just sweepstakes.

 Furthermore, you should use a separate sweepstakes email when entering contests, so that you'll know that any win notifications that come to your other email addresses are not legitimate.

 Some sweepstakes scammers get their email lists by hacking into online databases that have inadequate security to protect your information.
-This is a dangerous, expensive, and high-risk method for hackers to get email addresses compared to any of the other methods listed here, but it happens in some cases.
+This is a difficult, expensive, and high-risk method for hackers to get email addresses compared to any of the other methods listed here, but it happens.

 To protect yourself, check the privacy policies of the websites you use to ensure that personal data is stored securely, and that your information is not kept for longer than is necessary.

 You can use a leaked email database like HaveIBeenPwned to see whether your email address has been stolen.
 If so, start using a new email address... and change all of the passwords of your affected accounts.

 You'll never prevent every bit of spam from reaching your inbox, but by following these tips, you can reduce the unwanted emails you receive.
 If you do start getting overwhelmed with unwanted emails, you can unsubscribe from mailing lists or switch your sweepstakes email address and start using a new one.